revanth83/revanth83.github.io/_posts/2026-04-12-Bayesian_campaign_decisioning_hillstrom_data.md

 # Applying Bayesian Models to Real Campaign Data
 ## Uncertainty-aware personalization with practical decisioning

-This notebook is written as a blog-style artifact for employers and practitioners.
+This notebook is written as a blog-style artifact for practitioners.

-Its purpose is simple:
+Its purpose is show how to:

-- show that I can apply Bayesian ideas from Chapters 1–4 in practice
+- apply Bayesian ideas from Chapters 1–4 in practice
-- show that I can validate the model instead of blindly trusting it
+- validate the model instead of blindly trusting it
-- show that I can interpret results correctly
+- interpret results correctly
-- show that I can translate model output into decisioning
+- translate model output into decisioning

 **Business question**